-Establish Your Baseline — When your income is inconsistent, it’s vitally important to establish what your monthly expenses are.
+When your income is inconsistent, it’s vitally important to establish what your monthly expenses are.
 Remember to account for housing, food, transportation, insurance, utilities and any regular monthly bills you have.
 Knowing the absolute minimum income target you have to hit each month is the place to start.
 Our Household Living Expenses Calculator can help you break it down.